JamesAPetts/ohif-segmentation-plugin/README.md

 # ohif-segmentation-plugin

-WIP, drafted in NAMIC Project week 31.
+POC, drafted in NAMIC Project week 31.

-This will be fleshed out in due course!
+This has been benched for now, a more fleshed out example may be built in the future.